This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Magnesium Alloys”.

 10. Magnesium alloys have a low strength to weight ratio.

 Explanation: Magnesium alloys possess many desirable mechanical, physical and thermal properties, which may help in better casting processes.
-One of these property is a high strength to weight ratio.
+One of these properties is a high strength to weight ratio.

 11. In sand casting of magnesium alloys, what is the amount of silica sand used in an American mix?